 If you start today, drawing for an hour or more every day, within six months you will be able to see a dramatic improvement in your art, and you will have the beginnings of an impressive portfolio with which to impress potential tutors or employers.

-Once you begin your course or degree, you will be offered the opportunity to learn how to use other illustration equipment: from cutting edge 3D printers to a host of printers and etching machines, all the way to old school lithography machines and old-fashioned silk-screens and printing presses.
+Once you begin your course since 3D printing is, Inarguably, one of the most revolutionary technologies out there.
+Business giants and governments across the globe are taking initiative to increase the accessibility of the technology to reach end-users, and many individuals have already found their promising career prospects within the industry and many crave to or degree, you will be offered the opportunity to learn how to use other illustration equipment: from cutting edge 3D printers to a host of printers and etching machines, all the way to old school lithography machines and old-fashioned silk-screens and printing presses.
 These methods are extremely useful to learn as one day you may need to achieve a certain effect in a particular illustration and just having the knowledge may be enough to swing a lucrative commission your way.
-Therefore, take every opportunity that comes your way: for internships, experience days and work shadowing to learn how industry professionals do their job – there is no such thing as wasted knowledge.
+Therefore, take every opportunity that comes your way: for internships, experience days, and work shadowing to learn how industry professionals do their job – there is no such thing as wasted knowledge.

 Ready to Go Out On Your Own?